MatthewFlamm/nwsradar/README.md

 * This custom integration can be installed and managed using HACS.
 * If you want to manually install, place files in the `custom_components/nwsradar/` folder into `path/to/haconfig/custom_components/nwsradar/`
-* There is a jpeg library dependency, `libjpeg-dev`, or similar, might need to be separately installed.
+* :warning: There is a jpeg library dependency, `libjpeg-dev` or similar, that needs to be separately installed.
 See [here](https://community.home-assistant.io/t/nws-radar-images/118203/2) for report.
+If you see an error message like this in your log, you need to install the dependency:
+  * `ImportError: libopenjp2.so.7: cannot open shared object file: No such file or directory`

+There is a jpeg library dependency, `libjpeg-dev` or similar, might need to be separately installed.

 ## Sample configuration
 ```